butterplup/Quinzical/README.md

 ## How to run Quinzical:

-1// extract the contents of SOFTENG206-ass3-team33.zip to a folder, if it is not already then name this folder "Quinzical".
+1// extract the contents of SOFTENG206-ass3-team33.zip to an empty directory, name this directory "Quinzical".

-2// place your categories folder in "Quinzical", at the same level as the directory "src" and the jar file "Jeopardy.jar".

-3// open a terminal in "Quinzical" (or cd to it)
+2// open a terminal in  the "Quinzical" directory

-4// run the command "./Quinzical.sh"
+3// run the command "./Quinzical.sh"

-5// Play!
+4// Play!

 ## Gameplay: